Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: The origin of the model

 The resulting one-loop effective action takes the following compact form~\cite{Latosh:2020jyq,Arbuzov:2020pgp}

+Here $m_0$ is the scalaron mass, which is related to the renormalised coefficient of the $R^2$ operator, and $\beta$ is a dimensionless renormalised Wilson coefficient of the non-minimal kinetic coupling.
+The microscopic field content fixes the one-loop operator basis at the given order, whereas the finite renormalised coefficients depend on the matching and renormalisation prescription.

+The resummed form \eqref{the_effective_potential} contains square roots and logarithms, so individual terms become complex when $|\chi|>\mP/4$.
+However, this does not imply that the whole potential is complex.
+The diagrammatic expansion defines a real function, and the two square-root--logarithm terms combine into the algebraically equivalent real expression

+for $|\chi|>\mP/4$.
+Thus, the apparent restriction is a property of the chosen parametrisation, not of the potential itself.
+Throughout this paper, the full one-loop potential is evaluated using \eqref{the_effective_potential} for $|\chi|\leq\mP/4$ and \eqref{eq:real_one_loop_potential_continuation} for $|\chi|>\mP/4$.
+We do not use a truncated Taylor expansion as an approximation in either the background or perturbation calculations.
+The complete one-loop potential satisfies the identities, which also do not imply the usage of the Taylor expansion

-The $R^2$ term represents the universal curvature-squared completion of the gravitational sector.
-The term $G^{\mu\nu}\nabla_\mu\chi\nabla_\nu\chi$ is universally generated at the loop level by the minimal coupling between gravity and the scalar.
-Despite involving a higher derivative, it belongs to the Horndeski gravity~\cite{Horndeski:1974wa, Kobayashi:2011nu}, so the field equations remain of the second order.
-The potential $V(\chi)$ is generated at one loop and is fixed uniquely by the microscopic theory.
-Although~\eqref{the_effective_potential} contains square roots and logarithms, it defines a real and smooth function of $\chi$.
-It admits a regular expansion around $\chi=0$, with $V(0)=V'(0)=0$ and $V''(0)=m_\chi^2$.
+The $R^2$ term describes the curvature-squared contribution carried over from the microscopic action.
+The non-minimal kinetic coupling $G^{\mu\nu}\nabla_\mu\chi\nabla_\nu\chi$ is generated at the loop level in the minimal scalar-tensor setup used in this work.
+Despite involving higher derivatives in the action, it belongs to the Horndeski class~\cite{Horndeski:1974wa,Kobayashi:2011nu}, so the field equations remain of second order.

 The important consequence of the minimal microscopic action \eqref{the_microscopic_action} is that some operators, often present in general scalar-tensor EFTs, are not generated.
 In particular, an $R\,\chi^2$ term does not appear in our one-loop EFT.
-To generate such an operator, the model must admit additional microscopic couplings, for example, a $\chi^3$ interaction, which we have explicitly omitted (see the discussion in \cite{Latosh:2020jyq}).
+To generate such an operator, the model must admit additional microscopic couplings, for example, a~$\chi^3$~interaction, which we have explicitly omitted (see the discussion in \cite{Latosh:2020jyq}).